-The vlsi folder of this repository contains an example Hammer flow with the SHA-3 accelerator and a dummy hard macro.
+The vlsi folder of this repository contains an example Hammer flow with the TinyRocketConfig from Chipyard.
 This example tutorial uses the built-in Sky130 technology plugin and requires access to the included Cadence and Mentor tool plugin submodules.
 Cadence is necessary for synthesis & place-and-route, while Mentor is needed for DRC & LVS.